 When to Plant Rose Bushes

 Timing often depends on the type of rose bush you choose.
 Bare-root plants need to be planted no later than two weeks after the last average frost date in your area to give them plenty of time to grow.
-They can be planted as early as six weeks before the last expected frost since they don't have any leaves on them that can get damaged from the cold.
+They can be planted as early as six weeks before the last expected frost since they don't have any leaves or flower buds on them that can get damaged from the cold.

 Container roses are usually planted later in the season after the risk of cold damage has passed.
 You usually won't find them in plant nurseries until spring.
 The ideal planting time is late in the spring or early in the summer, but you can usually plant them at any time with success.